Neuronautix/metadatapp.net/about.md

 We are focused on improving the way metadata are tracked in behavioral and preclinical research.

-More datails coming soon !
+More details coming soon !
 But an initial overview is visible [HERE](/#the-team)